Suburban Commando: Plot

-Interstellar warrior Shep Ramsey (Hulk Hogan) is on a mission to capture intergalactic despot General Suitor (William Ball).
+Interstellar warrior Shep Ramsey is on a mission to capture intergalactic despot General Suitor.
 The general has kidnapped planetary ruler President Hashina.
 Shep boards Suitor's flagship but is unable to rescue Hashina, who is killed by Suitor.
-Wounded by Hashina in the process, Suitor transforms into a berserk reptilian creature (Frank Welker).
+Wounded by Hashina in the process, Suitor transforms into a berserk reptilian creature.
 Shep barely escapes, but is able to blow up the ship as he does so.

-Due to his failure to save the President, Shep's superior officer suggests that he is "stressed out" and should take a vacation.
+Because he failed to save the President, Shep's superior officer suggests he is "stressed out" and should take a vacation.
 Annoyed, Shep accidentally smashes his control systems and is forced to crash-land on Earth, where he will have to stay until his spaceship has repaired itself.
 Shep has little knowledge of Earth's customs, and his temper and sense of justice cause problems with the people he meets, especially a mime artist he tries to help in various comical fashions.

-Charlie Wilcox (Christopher Lloyd) is a weak-willed architect working for the fawning and hypocritical Adrian Beltz (Larry Miller).
-His wife Jenny (Shelley Duvall) unsuccessfully encourages him to stand up for himself and unsuccessfully tells Charlie to ask Beltz for a raise.
-In order to help out financially, she rents out Charlie's hobby shed as a vacation cabin, which Shep leases.
+Charlie Wilcox is a weak-willed architect working for the fawning and hypocritical Adrian Beltz.
+His wife, Jenny, unsuccessfully encourages him to stand up for himself and tells Charlie to ask Beltz for a raise.
+To help out financially, she rents out Charlie's hobby shed as a vacation cabin, which Shep leases.
 Shep's appearance and behavior make Charlie nervous, and he begins to spy on his guest.
 He soon discovers Shep's advanced equipment and begins experimenting with it, not knowing that the power sources are traceable.
 Its whereabouts are tracked by Suitor's men, who send a pair of intergalactic bounty hunters Knuckles and Hutch after Shep.
-Shep also requires several rare crystals to fix his ship, the closest samples of which can be found in Beltz's office.
+Shep also requires several rare crystals to fix his ship, the closest samples of which are in Beltz's office.
 Charlie helps Shep get into his boss's office during a company party before the bounty hunters corner them.
 After winning a furious fight, Shep and Charlie head home to repair the ship.